Julia GrimmAssociate senior lecturer

 About me

 Julia is an Assistant Professor at the Management, Organisation and Society section at Stockholm Business School, Stockholm University.
-Having a background in organisation and management studies and qualitative research methods, her primary research interests include phenomena such as transnational and collaborative governance, collective action and social movements, as well as multi-stakeholder partnerships - all in the context of global supply chains and social/environmental sustainability issues.
+Having a background in organisation and management studies and qualitative research methods, her primary research interests include phenomena such as transnational and collaborative governance, social movements, as well as multi-stakeholder partnerships - all in the context of global supply chains and social/environmental sustainability issues.
 Julia uses a process perspective and mostly draws on framing and paradox theory in her research.

 Teaching